Local terms for the categorical trace: Completion of proofs, I

-where the top and the bottom arrows are the compositions from \re{truelocal}(b) for $X$ and $Y$, respectively, while the middle vertical arrow is induced by the lax commutative square \form{tracepf2}.
-Therefore, it suffices to show that both inner squares of \form{rttruea} are canonically homotopy-commutative. \end{Emp}
+where the top and the bottom arrows are the compositions from Section \re{reftrue}(c) for $c$ and $d$, respectively, while the middle vertical arrow is induced by the lax commutative square \form{tracepf2}.
+Therefore, it suffices to show that both inner squares of diagram \form{rttruea} are canonically homotopy commutative. \end{Emp}